 You can spot common wildlife like skinks, birds and wallabies pretty much everywhere in Tasmania.
 But to see other wildlife, you’ll have to seek them out.
 Here are my picks for the 10 best places to see wildlife in Tasmania.

 Animals You Can See in the Tarkine and the West Coast: Tasmanian Devils, birds, wallabies, pademelons

 The North West coast town of Burnie is known as an industrial centre, but its actually still a good place to spot wildlife.
-You can watch penguins come ashore each night from March to October at the Penguin Observation Centre near the CBD.
+You can watch penguins come ashore each night from October to March at the Penguin Observation Centre near the CBD.
 Volunteer guides are on hand to answer questions.

-Head to Fern Glade reserve just outside of Burnie for a great chance of spotting platypus.
+Head to Fern Glade Reserve just outside of Burnie for a great chance of spotting a platypus.
 There’s a short walking track along the river lined with fun interpretive signs to help you learn about platypuses.

 Animals You Can See in Burnie: Little penguins, platypuses